marialouisee/react-weather/README.md

 This project has been created to set into action what I have learned since starting react 1.5 month ago.
 The aim was to use and an API, I went with the Openweathermap API, and React Hooks (especially useContext and useReducer).

 The App will let you choose between your current location and a city of your linking.
-Select the current weather or a forecase (3h from now and tomorrow).
+Select the current weather or a forecast (3h from now and tomorrow).
+Gimmick: Play music matching the weather conditions.

 I didn't particularly liked the Openweathermap icons and decided to work with the simple but charming react-weather-icons (react icons) -> [Clouds.js](https://github.com/marialouisee/react-weather/blob/main/src/components/Clouds.js) component